Ed "Too Tall" Jones: Boxing career

-A former Golden Gloves fighter in Tennessee, Jones would fight six professional bouts as a heavyweight, with a perfect 6–0 record and five knockouts.
+A former Golden Gloves fighter in Tennessee, Jones fought six professional bouts as a heavyweight, with a perfect 6–0 record and five knockouts.
 Due to his high profile as a football player, all of Jones' fights were televised nationally by CBS.

 His pro boxing debut, held in Las Cruces, New Mexico, on November 3, 1979, was controversial.
-Despite giving away over fifty pounds, opponent Abraham Yaqui Meneses dropped Jones with a left hook in the sixth and final round, then hit him again (illegally) when Jones was down.
-Jones' cornerman then entered the ring (also illegally) and attempted to revive his fighter with an ammonia bottle.
+Despite giving away over fifty pounds, opponent Abraham Yaqui Meneses dropped Jones with a left hook in the sixth and final round, then hit Jones again illegally when he was down.
+Jones' cornerman then entered the ring illegally and attempted to revive his fighter with an ammonia bottle.
 Referee Buddy Basilico reasoned that since both fighters had broken the rules, he would punish neither of them, and let the fight go on.
 Jones survived the round and was awarded a narrow majority decision, causing the pro-Meneses crowd to boo loudly.

-The Meneses bout was the only one of Jones' fights he would not win by knockout.
+The Meneses bout was the only one of Jones' fights that he did not win by knockout.
 But his other five opponents were journeymen at best, with the arguable exception of Mexican heavyweight champ Fernando Montes, whom Jones knocked out in just 44 seconds on November 24, 1979.
-After his last ring appearance on January 26, 1980, Jones announced he would return to play for the Dallas Cowboys.
+After his last ring appearance on January 26, 1980, Jones announced that he would return to play for the Cowboys.
 In a 2016 interview, Jones called boxing his favorite sport and said that fighting "was probably the best decision [he] ever made," because his boxing training regimen made him a better football player.

 Dallas Cowboys (second stint)

-He returned to play for the 1980 season, replacing John Dutton at defensive end and performing better than his first stint with the team.
+Jones returned to play for the 1980 season, replacing John Dutton at defensive end and performing better than his first stint with the team.

-Jones earned All-Pro and Pro Bowl honors three times from 1981 to 1983.
-He retired at the end of the 1989 season, having never missed a game, playing the most games by any Cowboys player (232) and being tied with Mark Tuinei and Bill Bates for most seasons (15).
-(Jason Witten has since broken his record for games played while L.P.
-Ladouceur has broken his record for most seasons played).

-Jones was one of the most dominant defensive players of his era, playing in 16 playoff games and three Super Bowls.
+He earned All-Pro and Pro Bowl honors three times from 1981 to 1983.
+He was one of the most dominant defensive players during this time, playing in 16 playoff games and three Super Bowls.
 He was part of three NFC championship teams and the Super Bowl XII champion.
 His success batting down passes convinced the NFL to keep track of it as an official stat.